JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 So, to reflect this in a very transparent way, we will code our own app architecture, moving on step by step, to end up composing its complete stack.

-> Disclaimer: You can encode more efficient architectures that do not require stacking monads, but I believe the gradual reasoninc you'll find in this post will be valuable as a previous step towards the mentioned approaches.
-Here, we will learn how to encode our program's concerns into the data types.
+> Disclaimer: You can encode more efficient architectures that do not require stacking monads, but I believe the reasoning we'll go through on this post will be valuable as a previous step towards the mentioned approaches.
+Here, we will learn how to encode all our program's concerns into the data types.

 ### Modeling Error & Success